curegit/line-sticker-downloader/README.md

 ### How to find IDs

-See url of the store page.
+See the url where a sticker item sells.

 ![Store](store_screen.png)